deya-eldeen/blog/_posts/post/2023/2023-01-30-this-is-why-i-dont-use-git-gui-tools.md

 ---

 Almost anyone who uses Xcode can quickly notice that it lacks many essential Git features, which is acceptable in some way since it's primarily a development environment rather than a dedicated source control application.

+The features available in Xcode may suffice for personal or small projects, but when working within a larger team, relying solely on the IDE can lead to significant challenges in managing source control effectively.

 <!--more-->

 {%
 include centered-image.html
 image_path="../images/covers/git_cli_full.webp"